 - If your project involves human subjects, IRB approval is required.

-All individual presenters must submit an abstract.
-For a co-presenting project group, only one person from the group will need to submit the abstract.
-Please coordinate within your group regarding who will submit the abstract.
-Your abstract will be printed in all Symposium materials (1500 character maximum, includes spaces).
-An abstract should be accessible to people who are not experts in the field. **Please proofread your submission.** Students with co-presenters will submit this abstract on behalf of the presentation group, meaning co-presenters will not be able to submit an abstract.
+The individual completing this form will be required to submit a presentation title and brief synopsis statement of the project.
+Students in the arts may choose to submit an artist statement in lieu of an abstract.
+Consider it similar to a movie preview that teases the reader with enough information to understand the breadth of your work, while piquing curiosity.
+Please coordinate within your group regarding who will submit the the statement/abstract.
+The submission will be printed in all symposium materials (1500 character maximum, includes spaces).
+An abstract, artist or author statement should be comprehensible to a wide-ranging audience-- from those who are experts in the field to the lay person. **Please proofread your submission.** Students with co-presenters will submit this abstract on behalf of the presentation group, meaning co-presenters will not be able to submit an abstract.

 The final Abstract or Artist Statement of your presentation or project, will be printed in the symposium materials and may be highlighted on the Symposium YouTube Channel with recordings, and should include the following elements (1500 character maximum, including spaces):